samueldsingh/data-engineering/interview_questions/dictionary-set-array.md

 - It is a built-in data type that is used to store a collection of items where each item is unique.
 - It is a collection of distinct objects of the same type or class of objects.
 An object can be numbers, alphabets, names, etc.
+- Sets are utilized when an object only needs to exist within a collection of objects.

 Examples of sets are:
 - A set of rivers of India.